CS2103AUG2016-F10-C1/addressbook-level3/doc/UserGuide.md

 ## Editing a person: `edit`
 Edits the specified person from the address book.<br>
-Format: `edit INDEX n/NAME p/PHONE e/EMAIL a/ADDRESS`
+Format: `edit INDEX n/NAME p/PHONE e/EMAIL a/ADDRESS ta/TAGTOADD tr/TAGTOREMOVE`

-> Deletes the person at the specified `INDEX`.
+> Edits the person at the specified `INDEX`.
   The index refers to the index number shown in the most recent listing.

-> `INDEX` and at least one of the person's contact details to edit is required.
+> `INDEX` and at least one detail to edit is required.

-> Contact details to edit can be entered in any order.
+> Details to edit can be entered in any order.

 Examples:
 * `list`<br>